depasca/tris/README.md

 # Tris

-A simple command-line Tic-Tac-Toe game in Python.
+Educational: a simple command-line Tic-Tac-Toe game in Python to introduce coding to kids.

 ## Features